coderly/process/DEPLOY.md

 ##At the start of a project
-- Create a recurring task in Asana for Deploy to production
+- Create a recurring task in Asana for Deploying to production

+##Schedule for deploy
+Every day at 6 AM PST.
+Everyone who is able to be awake during this time is expected to be available.

 ##Deploy Checklist